eeb313-2019/Group-4-Birds/doc/analysis-plan.md

 A plot of the population abundance over 24 years: mean daily counts vs. year.
 A plot of population trend each year: daily counts vs date.
+A plot of the temperature and precipitation over 24 years: mean temperature and precipitation during migration period vs. year.
+A plot of the peak dates vs. years.